ysamantar1/eie_nrf52840/doc/4_Debug_and_Buttons/README.md

      - Note: * is called a "glob" and in this case denotes all names/symbols starting with "gpio_"
    - <zephyr/sys/printk.h> includes the printk function
-   - <stdint.h> includes fixed sized integer types like uint8_t and sint32_t
+   - <inttypes.h> includes fixed sized integer types like uint8_t and sint32_t
 2. Start by initializing the `gpio_dt_spec` struct for button 0 from the device tree
    ![](images/InitializeGpioSpec.png)
    Remember that this is going to the device tree (the abstraction layer that maps boards to the